mohamed-benoughidene/My-Pc/README.md

 - express
 - cors

-# Installation
-To run this project locally, follow these steps:

-- Clone the repository to your local machine.
-- Navigate to the project directory in your terminal.
-- Run npm install to install the required dependencies.
-- Run npm start to start the development server.
 # note

 this is my first first project for me usign node. ijust wanted to get may hands **dirty**